SajixInc/Rasabot/README.md

 In rasa you can connect Chatbot to different Social platforms, you can connect using Credentials.yml.
 ![image](https://user-images.githubusercontent.com/92524410/216886817-46855453-a140-4a8b-a141-311e6f68d0bf.png)

-To integrate our chatbot into the webpage we have to enable the channel integration in "Credentials.yml", The SocketIO channel uses WebSockets and is real-time.
+To integrate our chatbot into the  web widget, we have to enable the channel integration in "Credentials.yml", The SocketIO channel uses WebSockets and is real-time.
 To use the SocketIO channel, add the credentials to your credentials.yml
 ```bash
 socketio: